 POLE: BCA| SCEPTER CARBON ALUMINUM

-K2 "MINDBENDER106C 176cm" is set with "CRUISE 12" and is mainly used for long touring from the spring snow in mid-March to Mt.
+I've paired the K2 "MINDBENDER106C 176cm" with the "CRUISE 12" bindings and use them mainly for long tours, from mid-March spring snow to mountains like Mt.
 Gassan, Mt.
 Chokai, Mt.
-Tate, and Mt.
+Tateyama, and Mt.
 Fuji.
-The skis and bindings are also lightweight, allowing you to climb long and steep climbs without fatigue and stability.
-The well-balanced combination of wood and carbon fiber provides a firm hold on slope changes and ice burns, giving you a sense of stability under a variety of conditions
+The lightweight skis and bindings allow for stable climbing without fatigue, even on long or steep ascents.
+The good balance of wood and carbon fiber provides a firm hold on varying slopes and icy patches, offering stability in a variety of conditions.

 Reviewer